Hossein Gharib: Professional career

 He was elected a Master of the American College of Endocrinology in 2004 and a Master of the American College of Physicians in 2006 He has held leadership positions with the American Association of Clinical Endocrinologists (AACE), serving as president in 2002.
 In 2008 he became president of the American College of Endocrinology, which announced in 2012 a campaign to fund the Hossein Gharib (MD) Educational Fund, "in honor of Hossein Gharib, MD, MACE in recognition of his outstanding contributions to clinical endocrinology."

 He became president of the American Thyroid Association at the ATA annual meeting in San Juan, Puerto Rico, in October 2013.
 The American College of Endocrinology awarded him its Yank D. Coble Jr, MD, Distinguished Service Award during the College Convocation on May 17, 2014, in Las Vegas.

 In September 2015, Gharib received an honorary doctorate degree from Carol Davila University of Medicine & Pharmacy in Bucharest, Romania, for his "academic, scientific and human merits."
 He received the H. Jack Baskin, MD, Endocrine Teaching Award from AACE in May 2018, in Boston, Massachusetts.

 In April 2021, he published his second book on Dr Mohammad Gharib, entitled "Mohammad Gharib, M.D.: His Inspiring Life & Legacy."

 Personal life

 In 1976, Hossein married Minoo (Zahra) Jalili, an elementary schoolteacher from Yazd in Tehran.
 Minoo's mother was Fatemeh Ezzat Khatibi Nouri and her father, Seyyed Mahmoud Jalili, was a prominent, well-respected Iranian politician, and later served as a Senator from Yazd.
-Minoo and Hossein and their three children, Mohammad Hossein, Yasamin & Mahmood have lived in Rochester, MN, since 1979.
-They have four grandchildren, Amir, Zara, Aria & Cyrus.
-Minoo died of breast cancer and was interred on February 2, 2005 at Rochester's Oakwood Cemetery; she was 58 years old.
+Minoo and Hossein and their three children, Mohammad Hossein, Yasamin and Mahmood have lived in Rochester, Minnesota, since 1979.
+They have four grandchildren: Amir, Zara, Aria & Cyrus.
+Minoo died of breast cancer at age 58 and was interred on February 2, 2005 at Rochester's Oakwood Cemetery.